Gender Inclusive Housing (GIH) Frequently Asked Questions

 Yes, ongoing training is planned.
 What are the plans regarding the safety and security of the facility?

 All residence halls with common entrances have two levels of security: exterior doors of the building remain locked at all times (with exceptions made during hall move in) and individual student rooms are accessed by keys issued only to the contracted resident(s).
-The GIH Community will also be placed in proximity to hall staff as an additional resource and in support of the community.
 Students are encouraged to either confront or report people who do not appear to live in the building.
 Students are strongly discouraged from allowing others who do not live in the building from following them into the building.
 All guests and visitors should be escorted.
 All suspicious persons or activities should be reported immediately to NAUPD.

 What about restroom facilities/showers?